Communication Studies, B.A.

 Communication Internship

-The communication internship is an off-campus applied skills experience in a professional environment.
-Supervised by an organizational mentor, along with a faculty advisor, you are required to complete a minimum of 150 hours throughout the semester.
-Internship site locations include broadcasting networks (both television and radio), production firms, public relations firms, major service and manufacturing corporations, nonprofit organizations and government agencies.
-You work with an internship coordinator to plan and secure all experiences.
+The communication internship gives you the chance to apply your skills in a professional environment.
+Supervised by both an organizational mentor and a faculty advisor, you’ll complete a minimum of 150 hours throughout the semester.
+Internship sites include digital and social media departments with sports teams, broadcasting networks, production firms, public relations agencies, corporations, nonprofits, and government organizations.
+You’ll work closely with the internship coordinator to plan and secure a placement that fits your interests and goals.

 Communication Practicum